weatry/pattern/README.md

 1. Observer pattern is a good way to decouple components.
 2. Be aware of synchronized problem under multiple thread situation.

+__Step 3: Solve FerryStatus sharing issue by Flyweight pattern.__

+1. FerryStatus instance is created frequently, here and there.
+2. Why don't use singleton for each instance?